Physiotherapy is a wide-ranging profession with opportunities to work in many different areas including:

 The majority of patients are referred via hospital ward doctors, GPs or hospital consultants for outpatients, although referrals can come from other sources, eg other health professionals or the patients themselves.
 The job of the physio is to assess the patient, make a diagnosis and suggest a treatment plan.
 The length of involvement can vary from just the one meeting to a lengthy relationship lasting several months or more depending on the level of complication of the condition.

 Instead of working in teams, physios see patients individually on a one-to-one basis.
-Physiotherapy is generally quite accommodating when it comes to flexible and part-time working although there can be some restrictions depending on the specific area you work in.
-Most physios work a standard 37.5 hour week, though the work environment is typically busy and senior physios may see between 15 and 20 patients a day.
+Physiotherapy is generally quite accommodating when it comes to flexible and part-time working, although there can be some restrictions depending on the specific area you work in.
+Most physios work a standard 37.5 hour week but the working day is typically busy and senior physios may see between 15 and 20 patients a day.

 Both ‘physiotherapist’ and ‘physical therapist’ are protected titles, which mean you will have to register with the Health and Care Professions Council (HCPC) before you can practice.
-In order to be eligible you have to have completed a HCPC-approved degree in physiotherapy.
-You can also become a chartered member of the Chartered Society of Physiotherapy.
+In order to be eligible, you have to have completed a degree in physiotherapy approved by the Chartered Society of Physiotherapy.
+For this you are likely to be required to have two or three A levels, including a biological science or PE.
+You should also have five GCSEs at grade C (4) or above, including English language, maths and a science.